Dave Borkowski

 David Richard Borkowski (born February 7, 1977) is an American former professional baseball relief pitcher He began his Major League Baseball (MLB) career in 1999 with the Detroit Tigers, and briefly appeared with the Baltimore Orioles in 2004.
 From 2006 to 2008, he played for the Houston Astros.
 Borkowski spent part of the 2009 season in the Philadelphia Phillies organization but did not get the call.

 In 2018, he became the pitching coach for the Tulsa Drillers.
 He was promoted to pitching coach for the Oklahoma City Dodgers in 2022.

-High school years
+Early life

 Borkowski attended Sterling Heights High School in Sterling Heights, Michigan and was a letterman in basketball and baseball.